dolphindb/Tutorials_EN/python_api.md

 We can use the same function **loadTextEx** to create a in-memory partitioned database, but use an empty string for the parameter **dbPath**.

 ```
+# 'db' inidcates the database handle name
 s.database('db', partitionType=VALUE, partitions=["AMZN","NFLX", "NVDA"], dbPath="")

+# "dbPath='db'" means that the system uses database handle 'db' to import data into in-memory partitioned table trade
 trade=s.loadTextEx(dbPath="db", partitionColumns=["TICKER"], tableName='trade', filePath=WORK_DIR + "/example.csv")
 print(trade.toDF())